-PM heterogeneity is a feature that a VM placement algorithm can take advantage of by preferring PMs with higher capacity.
+PM size heterogeneity is a feature that a VM placement algorithm can take advantage of by preferring PMs with higher capacity.
 From the results it is evident that some algorithms do this better than others.
-For example, the algorithm of Lago performs relatively poorly for homogeneous PMs, but with growing PM heterogeneity, its results are becoming better relative to the others.
-This is consistent with the findings of Lago et al. [29].
+For example, the algorithm of Lago performs relatively poorly for homogeneous PM sizes, but with growing PM size heterogeneity, its results are becoming better relative to the others.
+This is consistent with the findings of Lago et al. [44].